IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Restricted Files + Terms of Access
 ----------------------------------

 If you restrict any files in your dataset, you will be prompted by a pop-up to enter Terms of Access for the data.
 This can also be edited in the Terms tab or selecting Terms in the "Edit" dropdown button in the dataset.
 You may also allow users to request access for your restricted files by enabling "Request Access".
-To add more information about the Terms of Access, we have provided fields like Data Access Place, Availability Status, Contact for Access, etc. If you restrict a file, it will not have a preview shown on the file page.
+To add more information about the Terms of Access, we have provided fields like Data Access Place, Availability Status, Contact for Access, etc. If you restrict a file, it will not have a preview shown on the file page until the user is able to access the file itself.

 **Note:** Some Dataverse installations do not allow for file restriction.